krotscheck/openrest/content/en/api-fundamentals/content_type.md

 must be observed.

 #### Example 1
-This respolves to a `Location` header, as outlined above.
+This resolves to a `Location` header, as outlined above.

 ```http
 Accepts: text/html, application/json